home-assistant/addons/mosquitto/DOCS.md

 ### Option: `require_certificate`

-If set to `true` encryption will be enabled using the cert- and keyfile options.
+If set to `true`, the client must provide a valid certificate in order to connect successfully.
+If set to `false`, the SSL/TLS component of the client will verify the server but there is no requirement for the client to provide anything for the server, authentication is limited to the MQTT username/password.

 ### Option: `debug`